 Self-Serve Compost

-Spring/Summer 2024: Free Compost Available to Sacramento County Residents at Two Locations
+Spring 2025: Free Compost Available to Sacramento County Residents at Two Locations

 • The County orders compost as needed Monday through Friday, only.
 Compost restocking is based on vendor availability.